BiBicreator/ICT111-RSUROOKIE-MVP/docs/user-consent-statement.md

 - Analyzing customer validation results for the ICT105 project
 - Preparing the final project report and presentation

 The collected data will **not** be shared with third parties, sold, or used for commercial purposes.
-Any screenshots or reports included in project documentation will use anonymous or non-identifiable participant information whenever possible.
+Any screenshots or reports included in project documentations will use anonymous or non-identifiable participant information whenever possibles.

 ## Consent